‘By following in the footsteps of Jesus,

 Click on link to view – Programmes of study KS1 and KS2( 2014.)

 We are continuing to embed our mastery curriculum and following on from implementing the mastery approach in KS1 & KS2 our Foundation Stage Leader has recently been involved in a Mastery in Mathematics in EYFS Research group, run in conjunction with the NCETM.
 We have adopted the government approved Power Maths throughout all keystages within the school, which places number as a priority and a large proportion of time is spent reinforcing number to build competency.
 The scheme ensures that teachers stay in the required key stage and support the ideal of depth before breadth.
 It also ensures students have the opportunity to stay together as they work through the scheme as a whole group.
 The scheme also provides plenty of time to build reasoning and problem solving elements into the curriculum.
 Other resources such as Nrich, White Rose, NCETM, MyMaths and TimesTable Rock Stars are used to supplement the teaching.
 Children are given their own individual log on details to programmes such as MyMaths and Times Table Rock Stars to enhance and personalise their own learning.
 The school’s Calculation Policy details the approach and learning progression in the main operations of addition, subtraction, multiplication and division, and also includes examples of how CPA (concrete, pictorial and abstract) can be used to support pupils’ learning in each area.
 It is a working document that all staff are expected to apply.

-Teachers plan using the EYFS profile, Power Maths and NCETM materials where appropriate.
-The childrens’ achievements are highlighted on their work immediately if appropriate.
-Practical activities and observations are recorded on the 2 Simple software and then transferred to their individual Early Years Profiles.
+Teachers plan using the new Pilot EYFS Early Adopter Curriculum, WRM (White Rose Maths), Power Maths and NCETM materials where appropriate.
+The children's achievements are highlighted on their work immediately if appropriate.
+Practical activities and observations are recorded on the Evidence Me software.
 Click here to view the EYFS Maths Mastery curriculum.

 By following the National Curriculum and mastery approach for mathematics St Thomas Aquinas aims to ensure that all pupils: